Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 Next, we analyse production rates, starting from the $b\bar{b}$ anomaly.
 The production rate at LEP is

-Large values of this parameter are disfavoured by higgs physics.
-As such, we require a $BR_{bb}$ close to $100\%$, as in the SM.
+Large values of this parameter are disfavoured by Higgs physics.
+Therefore, to reproduce the $b\bar{b}$ signal we require a $BR_{bb}$ close to $100\%$, as in the SM.
 This is always the case in Type I, and is achieved in Type II and Y for $\tan\beta\gtrsim 1$ and in Type X for $\tan\beta\lesssim 1$.
-In such regions, we will need to have
+In such regions, we will require

-This will usually produce tension with higgs physics constraints.
+This will usually produce tension with Higgs physics constraints.

-At the LHC, the production rate when $b$ quark effects can be ignored (Type I, X), and assuming VBF+VH production is negligible compared to gluon fusion, is
+At the LHC, the production rate when $b$ quark effects can be ignored (Type I, X), and assuming VBF+VH production is negligible compared to gluon fusion, is:

 Using the expressions for the branching fractions, we get 2 solutions for Type I: